 Vermont Law School students (including MELP, summer-only MELP, JD/MELP, and LLM degree students) need not apply to enroll in the summer session, but instead will register for courses starting in mid-April by following instructions distributed by the Registrar's Office.
 Non-VLS students, including auditors, should apply to the summer session using the link provided below.

-The catalog of available courses is now available.
+available here.
 Registration for the summer program will be available in Spring of 2015.

 VLS MELPs, MERLs, LLMs, & 2Ls: Registration opens March 31.

 First Assignments and Book List

 The upcoming Hot Topics lecture series will be announced in Spring of 2015.

 Throughout the summer, the summer faculty, distinguished scholars, media fellows, and others offer noon-time lectures on a wide range of current issues in environmental law.
 Vermont Bar Association Continuing Legal Education credit is available to members of the Vermont bar who attend the Hot Topics lectures.